 Inside strange doors: Becoming through Breath

-Trembling at the slightest gust of wind, intoxication swings open the doors of my
+Trembling at the slightest gust of wind,

-patched, fixed-in-multiple-directions house.
 I too have become an old house.

 What lies behind these doors?